ShivaBhattacharjee/DevOps/Docker/docker.md

 ### <b>Docker run time</b>

-There are multiple container runtimes available for running Docker containers.
+A Docker runtime is a low-level software component that creates and manages Docker containers.
+It is responsible for starting and stopping containers, managing their resources, and providing them with access to the host system..There are multiple container runtimes available for running Docker containers.
 Here are some of the popular container runtimes used with Docker:
 <li>Runc</li>
 It lies in a lower-level runtime and operates with the operating system to start and stop the containers.